Webictbyleo/iamgickpro/API_DOCUMENTATION.md

    * @validation Url=message: 'URL must be a valid URL' */
   url: string;

   /**
+   * Type of media content.
+Categorizes the media into broad types for filtering and appropriate handl...
+   * @validation NotBlank=message: 'Media type is required'
+   * @validation Choice=choices: ['image'  'video'  'audio']  message: 'Type must be one of: image  video  audio' */ type?: string;

+  /**
    * Optional URL to a thumbnail or preview image.
 Used for quick previews in the media library and la...